Contribute¶

 In this case, concattenation should happend internally and on

-abstraction level.
+numpyorpytorchlevel, NOT onxarrayabstraction level.
 The reason behind this it that the tiles don't share their coordinates, resulting in a lot of empty spaces between the tiles and high memory usage.
-The name of the function should then befunction_batched
+The name of the function should then befunction_batched. - Each public facing API function which loads data should return a single Xarray Dataset for each

-. - Data should NOT be saved to file internally, with
+tile. - Data should NOT be saved to file internally, with

-as the only exception.
+darts-exportas the only exception.
 Instead, data should returned in-memory as a Xarray Dataset, so the user / pipeline can decide what to save and when. - Function names should be verbs, e.g.

-. - If a function is stateless it should NOT be part of a class or wrapper
+process,ensemble,do_inference. - If a function is stateless it should NOT be part of a class or wrapper

 - If a function is stateful it should be part of a class or wrapper, this is important for Ray